Livestock > Markets > Marketing Tools

 By using options this way, you can set a minimum price but leave the upside price potential open if prices rise.
 The option would be exercised or re-sold if the futures price drops below the strike price level.
 A minimum price is established because, if prices decline, the gain on the option offsets the decline in the cash price.
-You would let it expire if the cash price stayed above the minimum.
+You would let it expire if the cash price stayed above the minimum price.

-Hedge a hedge (synthetic put)
+Hedge a Hedge (synthetic put)

 This option strategy combines an option position with a forward pricing strategy such as a cash contract or futures hedge.
 You would establish an approximate selling price with a hedge or a cash forward contract.
-The companion step would be to buy a call option granting the right to buy hog futures at the strike price.
+The companion step would be to buy a call option granting the right to buy lean hog futures at the strike price.
 If the market goes up, the premium value of the call option will rise and can be sold at a profit.
 If the market goes down, the value of the call option will drop and it will be left to expire.
 In this way, the hedge or cash contract provides floor price protection.
 But you can benefit from a rising market through the gain in premium value of the call option.
 (See Example 2.)

 This strategy can be used as an alternative to simply buying a put option if put premiums are too costly or not trading at the desired strike price.

-Establishing a floating price
+Establishing a Floating Price

 In this strategy, an initial price floor is set by buying a put option.
 If the price does not go up, you remain with that option position.
 If the price does go up, you sell the initial put option (at a loss) and buy another put at a higher strike price.
 Consider using this procedure if the loss from the put option sale is less than the initial additional cost of the higher strike price.

 This strategy is designed to set both lower and upper price limits (to set a range of possible net prices).
 This is done by purchasing a put option (probably at a strike price below the current futures price) to set a price floor.
-Also, you sell (write) a call option to set a ceiling price (at a strike price above the current futures price).
+Also, selling (writing) a call option to set a ceiling price (at a strike price above the current futures price).
 Overall exposure to risk will be reduced and a range of possible prices will be set as shown in Example 3.
 The income from the call premium will at least partially offset the cost of the put premium.
 If the market goes up, there will be margin calls on the call option, but the increased value of the cash commodity will offset the margin calls.
-If the price declines, the premium value of the put option will increase and offset the decline in the cash price.
+If the price declines, the premium value of the put option will increase and offset the decline in the cash price